-For a business owner/operator, it’s about making the most of moments when people are in the frame of mind to buy your product.
-For a florist, it’s Valentine’s and Mother’s Day, for a toy shop it's Christmas, for an office equipment supplier it’s the end of the financial year.
+Making the most of moments when people are in the frame of mind to buy is a simple concept.
+Think florist = Valentine’s and Mother’s Day, toy shop = Christmas, office equipment supply = EOFY or return to school.

-Whether you operate a busy food store, a bustling bakery or run your own home cooking business there are moments throughout the year that present the opportunity to grow your sales and connect with your customers.
+For a food business of any type, there are also moments throughout the year that present the opportunity to grow your sales and connect with your customers.

 What is a Moment?